domschrei/mallob/docs/clusters.md

     apt install proxychains openssh-sever

-Next locate the proxychains.conf file, usually in /etc/proxychains.conf or /usr/local/proxychains.conf, and add "socks5  127.0.0.1       1537" as a new line
+Next locate the proxychains.conf file and add "socks5  127.0.0.1       1537" as a new line.
+It is usually located at either ``/etc/proxychains.conf`` or ``/usr/local/proxychains.conf``.

     [ProxyList]
     # add proxy here ...